Selling Paintings On Facebook

 Selling art online is all about building brand awareness.

-I have learned over the past few years that Facebook marketing is not about selling art on Facebook anymore.
+Over the past few years, I have learned that Facebook marketing is not about selling art on Facebook anymore.

 Facebook marketing is all about building relationships with people who have a passion for what you are creating.